ENGAGE.EU Work Integrated Learning

 - For whom: learners at the executive programs offered at the Luiss Business School campuses in Rome, Milan, Belluno, and Amsterdam.

-- Hosted by: TIAS Business School, Tilburg University.
+- Hosted by: TIAS Business School, Tilburg University in combination with select other ENGAGE.EU partner institutions.

-- For whom: junior faculty from ENGAGE.EU partner universities with little or no teaching experience in executive education programs.
+- For whom (pilot program): faculty from ENGAGE.EU partner universities with no or little experience but a desire to teach in executive education programs.